benjie-git/CardStock/README.md

 * Allow exporting a stack into a standalone application that you can share.

 ## Requirements
 CardStock requires Python 3.7 or newer, and wxPython 4.0 or newer.
+And for more responsive Sound playing, you can optionally install the python module simpleaudio.

 ## Installation
 Currently, you'll need to:
 1. install python
 1. pip install wxPython
+1. pip install simpleaudio
 1. download or clone this repository
 1. run designer.py and viewer.py as desired